Beginner intro (2 minutes)

 Activation (owner-only)

-Group owners can toggle per-group activation:/activation mention/activation always
+Group owners can toggle per-group activation with a standalone message:/activation mention/activation always

 Context fields